kraina-ai/srai-tutorial/README.md

 pip install -r requirements.txt
 ```

 After that, the notebooks can be run.
-You can start with the [introductory one](00_hello.ipynb).
+They are available in the [tutorial](tutorial) directory.
+You can start with the [introductory one](tutorial/MLinPL/00_hello.ipynb).

+Solutions to the assignments are available in the [answers](answers) directory

 ## Slideshow